Dan Aykroyd: Other film and television work

 In 2009, Aykroyd and Ramis wrote and appeared in Ghostbusters: The Video Game, which also featured Bill Murray, Ernie Hudson, Annie Potts, William Atherton, and Brian Doyle-Murray.
 In 2010, he played the voice of the title character, Yogi Bear, in the live-action/CGI-animated-film Yogi Bear.
 That same year, Aykroyd and Chevy Chase guest-starred in the Family Guy episode "Spies Reminiscent of Us", an homage to Spies Like Us.

-Aykroyd appeared in two February 2011 episodes of CBS's The Defenders as Judge Max Hunter, which also starred Jim Belushi.
+Other television series that Aykroyd appeared in include According to Jim (2002–2009, which starred Jim Belushi), Living with Fran (2006), and Workin' Moms (2017–2023).
+Aykroyd appeared in two 2011 episodes of CBS's The Defenders as Judge Max Hunter, which also starred Jim Belushi.
 He also appeared on Top Chef Canada as a guest judge.
+He had supporting roles in the 2012 political comedy film The Campaign, which starred SNL alum Will Ferrell, and in the 2013 HBO film Behind the Candelabra.

-In 2013, Aykroyd voiced the role of Scarecrow in Legends of Oz: Dorothy's Return.
-In 2015, he appeared in a State Farm insurance commercial along with Jane Curtin and Laraine Newman, as the Coneheads, talking to "Jake", a State Farm agent.
+In 2014, Aykroyd voiced the role of Scarecrow in Legends of Oz: Dorothy's Return, and had a supporting role in the comedy film Tammy.
+In 2015, he appeared in a State Farm insurance commercial along with Jane Curtin and Laraine Newman, as the Coneheads, talking to "Jake", a State Farm agent, and played the emcee of the video game championship in the science fiction comedy film Pixels.

-Aykroyd was one of the executive producers of Ghostbusters, a long-discussed reboot of the Ghostbusters franchise, which was released in 2016.
-Aykroyd had a cameo appearance in the film, along with many of the rest of the original Ghostbusters cast.
+Aykroyd was one of the executive producers of Ghostbusters (2016), a long-discussed reboot of the Ghostbusters franchise.
+He had a cameo appearance in the film, along with many of the rest of the surviving original Ghostbusters cast.

-In early 2021, he provided the voice of the Postage Stamp Fellow in the episode The Dad-Feelings Limited in the TV series The Simpsons.
-He also reprised his role of Dr. Ray Stantz in the movie Ghostbusters: Afterlife.
-Though Sony has not confirmed any further sequels to Afterlife, Aykroyd expressed interest in having the surviving three actors of the original Ghostbusters team continuing to reprise their roles for as many sequels as possible while they were alive.
+In 2021, Aykroyd provided the voice of the Postage Stamp Fellow in the episode The Dad-Feelings Limited in the TV series The Simpsons.
+He also reprised his role of Dr. Ray Stantz in the movie Ghostbusters: Afterlife (2021).
+Aykroyd expressed interest in having the surviving three actors of the original Ghostbusters reprising their roles for as many sequels as possible.
+He again reprised his role in Ghostbusters: Frozen Empire (2024).

 Other musical endeavours

 Aykroyd participated in the recording of "We Are the World" in 1985, as a member of the chorus.
 He wrote the liner notes for fellow Ottawa-born blues musician JW-Jones's album Bluelisted in 2008.
-Until its ending in 2018, he hosted the internationally syndicated radio show "Elwood's BluesMobile", formerly known as the House of Blues Radio Hour, under his Blues Brothers moniker Elwood Blues.
+Until it ended in 2018, he hosted the internationally syndicated radio show "Elwood's BluesMobile", formerly known as the House of Blues Radio Hour, under his Blues Brothers moniker Elwood Blues.